Construction Superintendent vs. Project Manager: What's the Difference?

 Collaboration between Team Members is paramount at Mortenson, and this is especially true for the Supt/PM relationship.

-Free-flowing communication between these two critical project roles helps to quickly identify hurdles, minimize disruption, and maximize our efficiency in addressing challenges.
+Free-flowing communication between these two critical project roles – along with many other team members onsite – helps to quickly identify hurdles, minimize disruption, and maximize our efficiency in addressing challenges.

 Communication is key

-The Superintendent and the Project Manager play critical roles in a construction project's success, and they work closely together daily to ensure the project goals are on schedule.
-Both can be high-pressure at times and handling that with grace is not always easy but the team work and common skillset of communication between a Project Manager and a Superintendent can ensure that large-scale builds are delivered on time, on budget, and most importantly -safely.
+The Superintendent and Project Manager play critical roles in the success of a construction project, working closely together each day to keep things on track.
+Both roles can be high-pressure at times, and handling that pressure with grace isn’t always easy—but the teamwork and shared communication skills between them help ensure that large-scale builds are delivered on time, on budget, and most importantly, safely.